johnathanchiu/componentize/README.md

 npm run dev  # Starts server on :5001 and client on :5173
 ```

-Open http://localhost:5173 and try: *"Build a SaaS landing page with navbar, hero section, 3 feature cards, pricing tiers, and footer"*

 ## How It Works

 ### The Design Agent DSL